Parsijoo

 Parsijoo (Persian: پارسیجو, Parsiju) was an independent knowledge-base Internet company, operating as a search engine for the Persian language.
 As of 2016, Parsijoo had 600,000 hits and 120,000 searches per day.
-Parsijoo is Iran's second most visited search engine after Google.
-As of October 2022, parsijoo.ir no longer exists or refuses requests from outside Iran.
+Parsijoo was Iran's second most visited search engine after Google.
+As of October 2022, the service is defunct.

 History

-The study phase of the project was started in 2001 and the first version of Parsijoo was released on the web in 2010 with only one service: web search. but now it offers more than is various online services currently running on its fifth edition (including image, music and news service).
+The study phase of the project was started in 2001 and the first version of Parsijoo was released on the web in 2010 with only one service: web search.
+It now offers various online services currently running on its fifth edition (including image, music and news service).
 Parsijoo's design is primarily based on the Persian language and culture.

 Each service has its own purpose to help users find what they are looking for in the vast amount of information available on the Web.